Get UPdate

 • Lean Project Management: This methodology is all about avoiding waste, both time and resources.
 The principles of this methodology were extracted from Japanese manufacturing practices.
 The main idea behind them is to create more value for customers with fewer resources.

-• Six Sigma Project Management: The Six Sigma method focuses on improving the quality of a project's output.
-This is especially helpful if you've undergone a lean management style and found the result less than satisfactory, as Six Sigma highlights creating a better result for the customer.
+• Six Sigma Project Management: The Six Sigma method focuses on improving the quality of a projects output.
+This is especially helpful if you have undergone a lean management style and found the result less than satisfactory, as Six Sigma highlights creating a better result for the customer.
 This method can be secure onto other management styles and is a great way to refine it.

 • PRINCE2 Project Management: The PRINCE2 method is often used by private sectors in the government, and is focused on efficiency and minimizing risks and errors.
 This detail-focused method is all about aiming projects up into product-based steps that can be handled one at a time, ensuring no mistake anywhere in the process.